-18.3.2 TIMER1/3/5 MODE SELECTION
+18.3.2 TIMER1/TIMER3 MODE SELECTION

-If the CCP module is using the compare feature in conjunction with any of the Timer1/3/5 timers, the timers must be running in Timer mode or Synchronized Counter mode.
-In Asynchronous Counter mode, the compare operation may not work.
+Timer1 and/or Timer3 must be running in Timer mode or Synchronized Counter mode if the ECCP module is using the compare feature.
+In Asynchronous Counter mode, the compare operation will not work reliably.